Welcome to Rustic Pathways in Tanzania!

 We custom design our Journeys to meet your school’s requirements, so please contact us to discuss the type of experience you are looking for.
 As a general guide, here are some of the potential elements of your Journey through Tanzania:

 Rustic Pathways has developed various long-term partnerships with communities and local organisations in Tanzania.
-Take part in a number of different community service projects throughout Tanzania that will benefit the people of this cultural rich country.
+Take part in a number of different community service projects throughout Tanzania that will benefit the people of this culturally rich country.
 Some of our service projects that you could support include:

 School Service: Volunteer at Poli Primary School, which is located in Njoro Village.
 Spend time within the local schools, tutoring students in English, helping with classroom activities and getting involved with local sporting events.